johannvonissou/chaindl/docs/index.rst

 License
 =======

-Ocfinance is released under the MIT License.
+chaindl is released under the MIT License.